Our whey protein is made in the French Alps and is unique in the world.

 Cyclists in sports such as road biking need more than just protein.
 Cycling races demand endurance and energy too.
 Cyclists therefore need to consume sufficient carbohydrates to ensure adequate glycogen stores.
 Physical trainers recommend consuming carbohydrates before, during and after exercise, adapting the quantity and type of carbohydrate.
 Remember that fatigue will be felt as soon as glycogen reserves are depleted.

-Sports nutritionists recommend that endurance athletes add a carbohydrate source to their whey shaker.
-With the right mix (water - carbohydrate source - whey), the result is an isotonic drink that is easily absorbed by the body.
-The macronutrients provided will be put to good use to replenish glycogen and rebuild muscle.
+Sports nutrition specialists recommend that endurance athletes add a source of carbohydrates to their whey shake.
+By making the right mixture (water – source of carbohydrates – whey), you get an isotonic drink that the body will easily absorb.
+The macronutrients provided will be put to good use to replenish glycogen stores and rebuild muscle.

 In principle, a cyclist should consume around 20 grams of whey with a carbohydrate source after training.
 Post-exercise supplementation is designed to optimize muscle recovery.
 Over time, this will help build endurance and power.
 Cycling sprinters need more protein and carbohydrates.
 As a general rule, they should allow for 0.3g/kg of protein and 0.5g/kg of carbohydrates in the post-exercise period.